OffcierCia/non-typical-OSINT-guide/README.md

 **Practising:**

+> So, follow OpSec rules and don't make too many mistakes.
+Conduct your activities from a separate, isolated device.

 - [Privacy Concerns and Acceptance Factors of OSINT for Cybersecurity: A Representative Survey](https://petsymposium.org/popets/2023/popets-2023-0028.pdf)
 - [What Are Heuristics?](https://www.verywellmind.com/what-is-a-heuristic-2795235)
 - [Call of PSYOPS](https://steemit.com/news/@rusticus/call-of-psyops-video-games-as-psychological-warfare-in-the-21st-century)